cparnot/XgridFUSE/README.markdown

 ### Installing MacFUSE

 Before using Xgrid FUSE, you must install [MacFUSE](http://code.google.com/p/macfuse/).
-This will install a kernel extension and will require a restart of your machine.
 The installation itself is very simple and straightforward, but you must be aware that MacFUSE works at a low level in the OS X system.
 Any bug in MacFUSE or, more likely, in the way Xgrid FUSE interacts with MacFUSE, and it could have serious consequences on the stability of your system.
 As far as I can tell, this version of Xgrid FUSE has not caused any problem.
-In addition, MacFUSE has been used in several other applications that have been used by a large number of people.
+In addition, MacFUSE has been used in several other applications by a very large number of people.
 But it is still at an early stage and should be considered experimental.
 Do not use on production systems (whatever that means), and use at your own risk.

 Still motivated?
 Download the latest version from the [MacFUSE web site](http://code.google.com/p/macfuse/), double-click the installation  package and follow the instructions.
 Then read on.